evoldoers/biomake/README.md

 ------

 To run jobs in parallel, locally or on a cluster, you need to specify a queueing engine using the `-Q` option (long form `--queue-engine`).
-Note that, unlike with GNU Make, it is not sufficient just to specify the number of threads with `-j`.
+Note that, unlike with GNU Make, multi-threading is not triggered simply by specifying the number of threads with `-j`; you need `-Q` as well.

 There are several queueing engines currently supported:
 - `-Q poolq` uses an internal thread pool for running jobs in parallel on the same machine that `biomake` is running on